Sotera/merlin-stack/README.md

 # merlin-stack

 # Stack Pre-requisites
-  * The stack in it's current form requires a Hypervisor (Vsphere, Virtualbox, AWS EC2, Openstack)
+* The stack in its current form requires a Hypervisor (Vsphere, Virtualbox, AWS EC2, Openstack)
 * The stack also requires persistent network attached storage.
 Specifically NFS mountable storage (QNAP, NFS Server, AWS Elastic Storage)
 * Depending on the Hypervisor used you may need to use a specific os image (provided) for the base docker host
-    * AWS and Openstack will need the provided Cloudbuild image
+    * AWS and Openstack will need the provided cloud-init image
     * Virtualbox and Vsphere will need the provided boot2docker image
 * Docker repository containing all Docker images the stack requires (provided)

 # Stack Contents
 * ### Services